 This involves checking the rat and mouse bait stations on a regular basis.
-We check baits for signs of activity and record the results.
+Our pest managers check baits for signs of activity and record the results.
 Results are written directly in the station itself, so another pest controller in the future also knows the treatment history.

 This is highly effective in commercial rodent control, where we can gather statistics and adjust our baiting plan.